Metabolic Syndrome, or Syndrome X, and American Ginseng

 In a recent trial Ginseng berry was used, with a higher concentration of ginsenosides.
 After 12 days of injection, hyperglycemia, and glucose tolerance improved markedly.
 The berry extract was found to reduce food intake, body weight, and increase energy.
 Also inhibited the neuro transmitter neuropeptide (npy).
 NPY's function is to stimulate food intake, from the brain.
 It is also a thermogenic, which means it burns fat in the body.

-Among the other attributes, found to be clinically effective include:
+Among the other attributes, American Ginseng was found to be clinically effective in treatment of the following conditions:

 Menopause, perimenopause, excessive bleeding, hot flashes, and night sweats.
 The particular product that was tested contains other compounds for the treatment of menopause, Phyto Female Complex, and available thru this website.
-Black Cohosh, Don Quay, Milk thistle, American ginseng, and chasteberry, all known for their female hormonal regulating attributes.
+Black Cohosh, Don Quay, Milk thistle, American ginseng, and chaste berry, all known for their female hormonal regulating attributes.
 American ginseng does promote the production of estrogen.
 For those who have a history of female reproductive cancer, a word of caution, it may pose a problem.
+By raising estrogen levels, Ginseng can increase the risk of cancer.
 Best to consult a physician.

 American ginseng was also found to help with osteoporosis, to help build bone density.
 Estrogen production drops as we age, thereby a contributing factor in the progression of this disease.
 Ginseng is an alternative to prescription medications, with out the side affects.
 Up to 2000 mg was taken during these trials, without any sign of toxicity.